Race Details

 Click on the map for an interactive version

-As you exit Long Pond, it is a short run along a sandy path to Long Pond Rd, where you will turn right and follow the road until you reach an Buttry Way.
-Turn right (remember: follow the small pink markers) for a short downhill stretch along this sandy road, then left onto Way 626 (no sign, follow markers).
-As you approach a paved road do not enter that road; instead you will be turning right onto a narrow path.
+As you exit Long Pond it is a short run along a sandy path to Long Pond Rd, where you will turn right and follow the pavement until you reach an Butry Way.
+Turn right (remember: follow the small pink markers) for a short downhill stretch along this sandy road, then left onto Way 626 (no sign, just follow the pink flags).
+As you approach a paved road do not enter that road; instead you will be turning right onto a narrow footpath.
 Follow the path to where it meets with Cahoon Hollow Rd., and turn right.
 You will run along the shoulder of Cahoon Hollow Rd. until you reach the almost-hidden southeast entrance to Great Pond.
 You will swim from this point to the orange buoy located on the southwest corner of the pond.
 Next, you have a challenging stair climb to the top of the kettle, where there will be an aid station and restroom facilities.

 Run 7, Swim 7